-Press kithttps://www.granapadano.it/en-ww/press-kit-v1.aspxIt was made so as to preserve the surplus milk produced each day, using special cauldrons, within monasteries, which can as such be considered the first dairies. . ..
+Press kithttps://www.granapadano.it/en-ww/press-kit-v1.aspxIt was made so as to preserve the surplus milk produced each day, using special cauldrons, within monasteries, which can as such be considered the first dairies.
+The monks called it caseus vetus , or 'old cheese'. ...
 It was not, however, until April 10, 1954, that Italy established some rules on the "Protection of [...]

 Latterie Vicentine S.C.A., grana padano, Production siteshttps://www.granapadano.it/en-ww/latterie-vicentine-sca.aspxOver the years, Latterie Vicentine has been growing steadily, in terms of both member numbers and milk produced, and is now the largest dairy cooperative in the Veneto region as well as the largest producer of Asiago PDO cheese in Italy. ...
-Barbara explains carefully what the cows eat, how they live and then, in a room turned laboratory, using a stove and [...]
+Every year, the dairy produces 72 thousand wheels of Grana Padano PDO cheese, using only milk from [...]

-Latteria Soresina Soc. https://www.granapadano.it/en-ww/latteria-soresina-soc-coop-agricola.aspxThanks to their high quality, the dairy products made by Latteria Soresinese soon established themselves on the market and among consumers, first in Italy and then throughout the world. ...
-At the same time, assistance was provided to the dairy farms supplying the milk, testing facilities were set up, great efforts were made to achieve [...]
+Latteria Soresina Soc.
+Coop.
+Agricola, grana padano, Production siteshttps://www.granapadano.it/en-ww/latteria-soresina-soc-coop-agricola.aspxThanks to their high quality, the dairy products made by Latteria Soresinese soon established themselves on the market and among consumers, first in Italy and then throughout the world.
+During the two world wars, Latteria Soresinese drastically reduced its production for the traditional consumer market in order to supply cheese and [...]